SpiralBL0CK/BlackLotus-Z2A-Challenge/README.md

         | resolve function by parsing PE exports (2 matches)   | load-code/pe                                         |
         +------------------------------------------------------+------------------------------------------------------+
 ```

+tbh if i were you i wouldn't trust 100% capa because here it say the sample uses rc4 when actually sample uses aes but whatever , as mentioned this is strictly for aesthetics :)

 Before we start you will encounter through this report a lot of